 I go outside again.
 “You punched my wife!”
 Then I snap out a left jab directly onto his jaw.
 “C’mon,” I shuffle backwards and get ready to fight.

 He drops to one knee and holds up a hand.
 He won’t fight.
 So I turn to his group of friends in the street, “C’mon, let’s go!”
-I’m ready for revenge.
+I’m ready for revenge at this point and am lucky to not have gotten knifed or something.

 A blonde, young man says, “We don’t fight.
 We’re peaceful.”

-I go back inside, tend to my wife, and take her back to the hotel.
+I go back inside, tend to my wife, and we walk back to the hotel, hoping that we’re not followed.

 Mare’s eye is swollen and bruised.
 My revenge on the kid did not help her eye.
 I do not like reacting with violence, especially, with not enough, or poor information.
 I am ashamed to mimic an ex-president.
 I deserve the black eye, not Mare.
 But, this is the story, part of our travels, and somehow, I am bound to tell it.
 Obviously, I’m not writing for Travel & Leisure Magazine.